microsoft/vcpkg/docs/users/selecting-library-features.md

 > .\vcpkg install llvm[core,default-targets] # removing the default-feature with "core" also removes all of the default targets you get
 ```

-and later add targets and clang as desired.

 # Further reading
 - [Feature Packages](specifications/feature-packages.md)